-At Motor City Granite & Cabinets, we carry a wide selection of engineered quartz options so you can find the style and price that meet your financial and creative needs.
-Our team of professional countertop installers can help you choose the right quartz countertop for your kitchen to create a stunning, livable centerpiece for your home.
+At Motor City Granite & Cabinets, we carry a wide selection of engineered quartz options so you can find the style and price that meet your design needs.
+Our team of professional countertop installers can help you choose the right quartz countertop for your kitchen to create a stunning centerpiece for your home.

 Natural quartz, or quartzite, is a hard crystalline rock created when sandstone experiences heat and pressure deep below the Earth’s surface.
 Quartzite is one of the hardest minerals on Earth, making it a versatile material used in paving roads and making countertops.